FREQUENTLY ASKED QUESTIONS ABOUT

 8. What salary can I expect to earn?

 The entry range is currently $23.00 - $28.00/per hour based on facility and location.
 PRN (as-needed) positions generally pay a higher hourly wage but offer no guarantees of employment and no benefits.

 9. What are typical work settings in this profession?

 Nursing homes, pediatric agencies, hospitals, school systems, outpatient rehabilitation centers, home health, and some private offices (physicians, contract agencies, etc.).
 Travelling companies may also hire OTAs for short-term employment in various states.

 10. What are the typical working hours in this profession?

 Those employed in some hospital and nursing home settings may have some weekend coverage expected; however, most settings require regular M-F day hours.
 Flexibility is an option, with many companies offering part-time contract positions.

 11. When does the program start?

 A new program cycle begins each Fall semester in August.
 Applications are accepted January 1 through April 30 of each year.
-Applicants are usually notified of their status via postal mail by the end of June.
-The program can accommodate up to twenty-eight students each year.
+Applicants are usually notified of their status via postal mail by the end of May.
+The program can accommodate up to twenty-four new students each year.